ETHZ-RobotX/SuperMegaBot/docs/additional-software/HowToUseNodeManager.md

       127.0.1.1       grzegorzmalczyk-MacBookPro

       10.0.4.5        smb-264-nuc
-      #10.241.54.11   localhost add --> uncomment this line when using VPN and add your IP address
+      #10.241.54.11   localhost --> uncomment this line when using VPN and add your IP address
   ```

 ## Establish a connection between host and SMB